stagerightlabs/dovetail-server/docs/notebooks.md

     + `name`: The name of the new notebook.
     + `category_id`: Optional.
 The hashid of the category to be applied to this notebook.
+    + `owner_id`: Optional.
+The hashid of the user that owns this notebook.
+    + `team_id`: Optional.
+The hashid of the team that owns this notebook.

 + Response 200 (application/json)